Do you know what a starfish is?

 Why do we “star-fish”?

-If we are feeling stressed, anxious or otherwise unsafe, our bodies switch into survival mode.
+If we are feeling unsafe, whether in a current situation or during a flashback to a previous experience, our bodies switch into survival mode.

 Hence the star fishing.
 This kind of situation needs support and understanding from a partner because it can feel quite distressing or frustrating, or even stressful.